 Bringing live classical music to the heart of Purley

 During the 2013 Purley Festival Andrew Scott, a local classical guitarist, gave a lunch time recital which was very well received by the audience.
-This was the inspiration to form Purley Classics and Andy teamed up with Chris Harman and since October 2013 they put on lunch time recitals every second Wednesday of the month in the Lounge at Purley United Reformed Church until March 2020 when they had to be suspended because of the Covid-19 restrictions.
+This was the inspiration to form Purley Classics and Andy teamed up with Chris Harman and since October 2013 we put on lunch time recitals every second Wednesday of the month in the Lounge at Purley United Reformed Church until March 2020 when they had to be suspended because of the Covid-19 restrictions.

 The aims of Purley Classics are to make classical music accessible to the local community while giving mainly young aspiring musicians the opportunity to enhance their performance experience.
 The musicians are either soloists or small groups such as duos and trios.
 So far there has been a wide range of instruments including piano, classical guitar, violin, cello, flute, clarinet and saxophone and there have even been soprano, tenor and baritone singers.
 To make the recitals as accessible as possible we charge only £6.00 admission but you are free to add to this if you want to.
 After our small administration costs all the takings go to the musicians.
-People can give as much as they wish but as a guide we suggest £6.
-For that the audience gets a 45 minute recital.

 A common feature of the recitals is that most of the musicians introduce the pieces they play and there is the opportunity to chat to them afterwards.
 Some of the musicians are more established but most are recent music college graduates, maybe studying for their masters, and they welcome the opportunity to perform to an engaging audience as part of developing their careers.